Magic Word Media supports two charities with regular donations from our fee income.

 This is a forward-thinking education-through-sport charity working with six schools in Ghana and one in Togo.

-The charity funds teachers and sports coaching, giving children an incentive to attend schooling they might otherwise avoid.
+The charity funds teachers and sports coaching, incentivising children to attend schooling they might otherwise avoid.

 Just £12.50 a month helps fund one child via a scholarship programme at the Future Leaders School in Accra.
 This is an independent school without Government funding and for children who might not otherwise have any education.